 Merger or Incorporation of Settlement Agreement in an Arizona Divorce Decree

-The Arizona Supreme Court concluded that the evidence presented established the parties did not intend to merge their agreements into the orders issued subsequently to the initial decree of dissolution of marriage and those agreements, therefore, could be enforced as separate independent contracts despite the trial court lacking jurisdiction to modify the terms of the final decree of dissolution of marriage pertaining to the division of the parties’ personal property.
+The Arizona Supreme Court concluded that the evidence presented established the parties did not intend to merge their agreements into the orders issued subsequently to the initial decree of dissolution of marriage.
+Those agreements, therefore, could be enforced as separate independent contracts despite the trial court lacking jurisdiction to modify the terms of the final decree of dissolution of marriage pertaining to the division of the parties’ personal property.

-The take away from this case is that parties in an Arizona divorce should give careful consideration into the legal implications of merging their settlement agreements into their final decree of dissolution of marriage or whether they should simply incorporate the terms of their agreement into the final decree of dissolution of marriage to enable the parties to enforce that agreement as a separate contract independent of using remedies to enforce the orders issued by the court based upon that agreement; particularly if the agreement contains provisions a trial judge otherwise lacks the authority to order.
+The take away from this case is that parties in an Arizona divorce should give careful consideration to the legal implications of merging their settlement agreements into their final decree of dissolution of marriage.
+Or, you should consider whether you should just incorporate the terms of their agreement into the final decree of dissolution of marriage.
+Doing so will enable the parties to enforce that agreement as a separate contract independent of using remedies to enforce the orders issued by the court based upon that agreement; particularly if the agreement contains provisions a trial judge otherwise lacks the authority to order.